Leaving the Scene of an Accident

 Illinois law prohibits a driver from leaving the scene of any type of traffic accident without first following proper protocol.
 "Hit and run" offenses can refer to a number of different scenarios and can be charged in a variety of ways as explained below.Accident with an Attended Vehicle Involving only Property Damage

-Under Illinois law (625 ILCS 5/11-402), the driver of a vehicle involved in an accident resulting only in damage to a vehicle, which is driven or occupied by another driver, must immediately stop at the scene or as close to the scene as possible.
+Under Illinois law (625 ILCS 5/11-402), the driver of a vehicle involved in an accident resulting only in damage to a vehicle, which is driven or occupied by another driver, must immediately stop at the scene or as close to the scene as possible without obstructing traffic more than necessary.
 The driver must remain at the scene and comply with all requirements listed under 625 ILCS 5/11-403.

 A violation of this law is a Class A misdemeanor.
 A Class A misdemeanor is punishable by a maximum penalty of up to 12 months in jail and a fine of up to $2,500.00 plus court assessments.
 If you are convicted of this offense, and the damage to the vehicle is over $1,000.00, the Illinois Secretary of State will impose a 12 month driver’s license suspension under 625 ILCS 5/6-206(a)(21).Accident with an Unattended Vehicle Involving only Property Damage